dappforce/subsocial/README.md

 Subsocial consists of several repositories:

-- [Runtime](https://github.com/dappforce/dappforce-subsocial-runtime) - Substrate module.
-The main blockchain logic of Subsocial is here.
-It can be used with other Substrate-based blockchains.
-- [Node](https://github.com/dappforce/dappforce-subsocial-node) - Substrate-based blockchain node.
+- [Node](https://github.com/dappforce/dappforce-subsocial-node) - Substrate-based blockchain node with social networking modules (aka Substrate pallets).
 This repo assembles all Substrate modules required to launch Subsocial as a standalone blockchain.
-- [Off-chain storage](https://github.com/dappforce/dappforce-subsocial-offchain) - Saves text data of blogs, posts and comments to IPFS.
+- [Off-chain](https://github.com/dappforce/dappforce-subsocial-offchain) - Saves text data of blogs, posts and comments to IPFS.
 Builds user feeds and notifications in Postgres.
 Supports full text search by indexing text data into ElasticSeach database.
 - [Web UI](https://github.com/dappforce/dappforce-subsocial-ui) - Mobile friendly web UI for Subsocial blockchain.
-Built with TypeScript, React, Polkadot API libs and Ant Design components.
+Built with TypeScript, React, Polkadot API libs and Ant Design UI components.
-- [Blockchain Apps](https://github.com/dappforce/dappforce-subsocial-apps) - A fork of [Polkadot.js Apps](https://github.com/polkadot-js/apps) with added support for custom types of Subsocial pallets (blockchain).
+- [Explorer](https://github.com/dappforce/dappforce-subsocial-apps) - Explore the current state of Subsocial blockchain and execute any transaction (aka Substrate extrinsic).
+This app is a fork of [Polkadot.js Apps](https://github.com/polkadot-js/apps) with added support for custom types of Subsocial pallets (blockchain).
-- [Docker](https://github.com/dappforce/dappforce-subsocial-starter) - Start all parts of Subsocial in Docker containers with a single script.
-This will deploy Subsocial blockchain, offchain storage and web UI.
+- [Starter](https://github.com/dappforce/dappforce-subsocial-starter) - Start all parts of Subsocial (listed above) in Docker containers with a single script.
+This will deploy Subsocial blockchain, offchain storage, web UI and explorer.

 ## Demo